nystudio107/seomatic/README.md

 In addition to being able to hold custom data that you enter manually, you can also set the Source that **SEO Title**, **SEO Description**, **SEO Keywords**, and **SEO Image** SEOmatic Meta fields to pull data from to an existing field in your Entry.

 The **SEO Keywords** field also allows you to extract keywords automatically from an existing field in your Entry via the `Keywords From Field` Source option.

-## Rendering your SEO Meta tags

-All you need to do in order to output the SEOmatic SEO Meta tags is in the `<head>` tag of your main `layout.twig` (or whatever template all of your other templates `extends`), place this tag:

-    {% hook 'seomaticRender' %}

-That's it.
-It'll render all of that SEO goodness for you.

-SEOmatic uses its own internal template for rendering; but you can provide it with one of your own as well, just use this Twig code instead:

-    {% set seomaticTemplatePath = 'path/template' %} {% hook 'seomaticRender' %}

-...and it'll use your custom template instead.

-If the [Minify](https://github.com/khalwat/minify) plugin is installed, SEOmatic will minify the SEO Meta tags & JSON-LD.

 ## Dynamic Twig SEO Meta